 Due to the increased demand for housing, single rooms are only available to students with documented special needs.
 All requests must be submitted to the Office of Disability Services by May 1.

 All students who desire on-campus housing must complete an application for housing.
 Students are then granted or denied housing based upon availability of space and/or other factors that may govern the ability of the University to provide housing to an individual student.
-No student is assigned housing or may occupy a room without both signing a residence hall contract and being accepted for on-campus housing.
+No student is assigned housing or may occupy a room without both signing a residence hall contract (electronically) and being accepted for on-campus housing.
 The University guarantees a student a housing assignment for the freshman and sophomore year.
 Out-of-state students are guaranteed a bed for all four years of their undergraduate experience.
-There is no specific guarantee as to a specific housing assignment.
+There is no specific guarantee as to a housing assignment on campus for junior and/or senior year.
 When all application and contract requirements are met, the room request will be processed.
 All residence hall contracts are null and void until all the above conditions and requirements are met and verified by a residential life administrator.

 The University bills the student for room and board on a semester basis, as a convenience to the student.
 The fact that billing is handled in this manner does not permit the student, or parent, to cancel or withhold payment of any second semester room and board fee, and thereby break the contract with the University.
 Residence hall contracts are legal and binding in their entirety for the entire academic year, including payment of all fees, regardless of whether or not a student who makes payment occupies a room or eats meals.
 Once students are accepted into housing and assigned a room, they will be billed by the University for room and board payments on a semester basis.